elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-14-cs2107-lecture-1-encryption.md

 ### Exhastive search and key length
 - See work factor
-- Quantify the security of an excruption scheme by the length of the key
+- Quantify the security of an excryption scheme by the length of the key

 - Some schemes such as RSA have known attacks that are more efficient that exhastively searching all the keys
 - In those cases we want to quantify the security by the equivalent exhastive search

 ![CS2107-1-17.PNG]({{site.baseurl}}/img/CS2107-1-17.PNG)

+### Security analysis of cipher
+-

 # Modern ciphers
 Modern ciphers generally refers to schemes that use computer to encrupt and decrypt